tehbillis/reading-notes/201/learning-journal.md

 Our labs focused around styling.
 Oh man, i was able to get lab-b done fairly quickly and easily once I got clarification on the requirements.
 After that I moved on to lab-a.
 I thought i was going to rock it and get it done in no more than 3 hours.
 Wow was i wrong.
 It took me closer to 6 hours to complete.
 Lots of time was spent trying to figure out why things weren't doing what i expected them to do, I was missing the css reset so i was getting shafted with some of the defaults.
 I also spent a lot of time searching for the correct fonts. i didn't see anywhere that they were supplied.
 And I fell into my old ways of measuring the example picture for exact spacing.
 I think i got really close to the original, but there may be some small differences here and there.

 Overall, a great learning experience!
 I'm going to have to do this again, many times, to sharpen up those skills!

+## Class 11

+Today was all about Audio, video, and the grid! we started off going over the various ways you can use video on your site.
+Then we moved on to how to embed audio on your site. apparently it's almost the same, just without a couple features.

+The grid was a fairly complicated topic to go over though.
+There is just sooo much to it.
+I think a single day is not enough time to go over and retain all of that information. but we went over how to create a grid, how to layout items within it, special sizing units, and how to position the items in the grid.

+I attempted to bring what i learned about the grid with me into my lab.
+Oh man that lab looked scary when i first read through it.
+I thought for sure it was going to take me all week to complete what it was asking for.
+I guess having each individual talk laid out like that made it seem like there was much much more than it really was.
+I worked with a classmate at the begining and helped him get going on his project while i worked on mine.
+I'm not sure if he completed his today, I hope he did.
+If not i'll help him tomorrow.